apache/trafficcontrol/docs/source/api/v1/cdns_id.rst

 :dnssecEnabled: ``true`` if DNSSEC is enabled on this CDN, otherwise ``false``
 :domainName:    Top Level Domain name within which this CDN operates
 :id:            The integral, unique identifier for the CDN
-:lastUpdated:   Date and time when the CDN was last modified in an ISO-like format
+:lastUpdated:   Date and time when the CDN was last modified in :ref:`non-rfc-datetime`
 :name:          The name of the CDN

 .. code-block:: http